PACE supports conservation and sustainability education, providing ideas, information and training for teachers and learners across Africa.

 Outside Africa, the PACE materials are useful in Global Citizenship Education and to support international partnerships between schools.

-PACE (the Pan African Conservation Education project) was launched with funding from the Vodafone Foundation.
-ICAP have recently funded a French version of PACE (Lire ce site en français) and DHL provide logistical support.
+PACE was launched with funding from the Vodafone Foundation.
+ICAP sponsored the French version (Lire ce site en français) and DHL provide logistical support.

 PACE is a joint initiative of Tusk Trust and Siren Conservation Education.